llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 the `specification` left-to-right, the first mention binds the meta-syntactic variable to an entity, subsequent mentions are an assertion that they are the identical bound entity.
-If evaluation can result in parameters and stack inputs that do not conform to the assertions then the expression is not well-formed.
+If evaluation can result in parameters and stack inputs that do not conform to the assertions, then the expression is not well-formed.
 The assertions for stack outputs define post-conditions of the operation output.

 The remaining body of the definition for an operation may reference the bound